“How much less expensive is it living in Mexico?”

 Mexico is not, contrary to popular belief, a lawless state.
 To the contrary, there are many laws here.
 For example, in 2010 Mexico passed a law that for real estate transactions, cash payments of more than a half million pesos ($38,750) are forbidden and, for automobiles or items like jewelry, art, and lottery tickets, cash payments of more than 200,000 pesos ($15,500) are forbidden.
 The law carries a minimum penalty of five years in prison and, to my knowledge, has been universally ignored.

 For the others, like traffic laws, it costs to violate them, just not very much.

-Our friends at EscapeArtist have a new and updated section about everything Mexico, go check it out.
+Our friends at EscapeArtist have a new and updated section about living in Mexico, go check it out.

 Useful “boots on the ground” info like this is par for the course in TDV Groups which cover locations around the world.
 If you’re a TDVer looking to expatriate, odds are there’s already a TDV Group that can get you the detailed info you need from the people who have already established a good life and successful business there. ]

-Jim Karger is a lawyer and Dollar Vigilante legal correspondent, and frequent contributor to The Dollar Vigilante, who has represented American businesses against incursions by government and labor unions for 30 years.
+Jim Karger is a lawyer who has represented American businesses against incursions by government and labor unions for 30 years.
 In 2001, he left Dallas and moved to San Miguel de Allende in the high desert of central Mexico where he sought and found a freer and simpler life for him and his wife, Kelly, and their 10 dogs.
-He is TDV’s San Miguel de Allende concierge and his website is found at www.crediblyconnect.com.
+His website is found at www.crediblyconnect.com.